Healthy Homes Assessment Waiwhetu

 Home Assessments Waiwhetu for Rental Properties

-There are a myriad of things you should look for during the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are many things to check in the home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+A few examples are:

 • Is there adequate drainage and stopping of draughts?

-The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can have a significant impact for property managers and landlords.
-For specialist advice, call today to schedule your rental properties house evaluation.
+The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling could be significant for landlords and property managers.
+For professional guidance, contact us now and schedule your rental property home evaluation.

 home assessments for rental properties